AWB (album)

-AWB is the second studio album by the Scottish funk and soul band Average White Band, released in August 1974.
+AWB also known as The White Album and also AWB '74 (The White Album) is the second studio album by the Scottish funk and soul band Average White Band, released on 23 August 1974.

 AWB topped Billboard's Pop Albums and Black Albums charts.
 Its million-selling single "Pick Up the Pieces" knocked Linda Ronstadt's "You're No Good" out of #1 on Billboard's Hot 100.
+In Canada, the album was #2 for 3 weeks to Elton John's Greatest Hits.

 A 2004 expanded re-issue from Sony/Columbia in the UK includes a bonus CD with several demo session recordings made before the group joined Atlantic Records – taken from the so-called "Clover Sessions," recorded at Clover Studios, Los Angeles, CA, in 1973.
-This album was eventually released as "How Sweet Can You Get?"
+This album was eventually released as How Sweet Can You Get?

+AWB was the final Average White Band album to feature the band's original drummer Robbie Mcintosh, who died in late September 1974, a month after the album's release.
+He was replaced by Steve Ferrone after his death.